TVBRIDGE

 Tune in.
 The chains are talking.

-A 1980s VHS broadcast channel for ZK proof systems and cross-chain interoperability research.
+A 1980s broadcast channel for ZK proof systems and cross-chain interoperability research.

 Every day Anchor-chan reads the latest research from the zero-knowledge frontier --- new SNARK constructions, faster recursion, light client breakthroughs, bridge security postmortems --- and broadcasts it on four analog channels for the people still tuning in.